pvto/pvto.github.io/_posts/2015-09-22-bleeding-an-ensemble-sort.md

 #Benchmarks: fallibility and other concerns

-As of earlier I was running benchmarks with JMH.
+As of earlier I was running benchmarks with [JMH](http://openjdk.java.net/projects/code-tools/jmh/).
 It is an established microbenchmark framework backed by the expertise of Oracle's engineers.
-It was soon clear that I couldn't test as much and as fast as I needed to.
+But I couldn't test as much and as fastly as I needed to with it.
 My algorithms evolved very quickly and a JMH run for a single datapoint could take an hour or more if data was hard to prepare.
-I wrote versions 3 and 4 of bleedsort on two successive days, to contrast with these.
+I wrote versions 3 and 4 of bleedsort on two successive days to contrast with.
-I could shorten my JMH sampling times, but the results then had blatant variance.
+I tried to shorten my sampling times, but the results then had blatant variance.
 Also JMH enforced some restrictions in building supportive structures, recycling data, etc.

-I switched away from JMH to hand-written JUnit benchmarks because of these limitations.
+I switched away to hand-written JUnit benchmarks.
-JUnit was also more tightly integrated with my IDE, which was nice for explorative testing.
+JUnit is more tightly integrated with my IDE, which also was nice for explorative testing.

-If I should write a paper about these, then my JUnit tests would not be good enough.
-Above pictures illustrate a very
+The binomial charts illustrate a very
-Java-like fault that ensued.
+Java-like fault that ensued
-Namely I found JUnit times varying hugely over days.
+– I found JUnit times varying hugely over days.
 I run on two different machines, but it had nothing to do with that.
 What was I not noticing?

-In the end I deduced this unwanted semirandom bias down to the benchmark cycle.
 I was benchmarking three algorithms against same data in successive loops.
 This was very nice for ad hoc analysis (I could track down performance issues to the exact form of random data when I needed to), but running different things together allows them affect each other.

-Because small datasets were so fast to sort, I had created extra wight by running 20*50 or 20*100 sorts instead of 20.
+Because small datasets are very fast to sort, I had created extra weight by measuring 20*x rounds of sorting instead of 20.

-When I ran bleedsort3 x times, then bleedsort4 x times, then Arrays.sort x times, repeat,
+Now when I ran bleedsort3 x times, then bleedsort4 x times, then Arrays.sort x times, repeat,
-I found that with some data sizes bleedsort performance degraded sharply.
+I found bleedsort performance degrade sharply with some data sizes and some x.

-I guessed that my benchmarks collided badly with the gc cycle.
+It felt natural to guess that my benchmarks collided badly with the gc cycle.
 Bleedsorts as distribution sorts do make relatively large ad hoc memory reservations.
 They were also the sorts that were slowing down, whereas Arrays.sort had much less variance.